malmufre/malmufre.github.io/getstarted.md

 ### 2. Rename the repository to `yourusername.github.io`

 Click on Settings at the top (the cog icon) and on that page you'll have an option to rename the project (Repository name).
-This will create a website with the Beautiful Jekyll template that will be available at 'https://yourusername.github.io' within a couple minutes .
+This will create a website with the Beautiful Jekyll template that will be available at 'https://yourusername.github.io' within a couple minutes  (check out the [FAQ](https://beautifuljekyll.com/faq/#custom-domain) if you want to use a different project name).
+If after a few minutes your website is still not ready, try making any edit to any file, just to force GitHub to re-build your site.

 <br>